spandit812/docker-commands/image.md

   <b>Modify name of the image:</b>  docker tag localhost/my_library/my_php:alpine localhost:5000/my_library/my_php:alpine
   <br/>
   <b>To list the different layer of the registry:2 image:</b> docker inspect registry:2
+  layers contains all the library file system of your container.
 </pre>